romemart/Multithreading-Cpp/Multithreading in C++.md

     }

     void threadFunc3() {
+        mtx.lock(); // Lock the mutex manualy
-        std::unique_lock<std::mutex> lock(mtx, std::adopt_lock); // Using std::adopt_lock
+        std::unique_lock<std::mutex> lock(mtx, std::adopt_lock); // Adoption of the lock by the previous line
-        // Assumes that the mutex is already locked by another thread shared_data++;
+        // unique_lock assumes the release of resources shared_data++;
     }